colelawrence/programming-language-diagnostics-error-examples/docs/architecture/architecture.md

-# WASM Pathfinder - Transport-Agnostic Architecture
+# Language Editor - Transport-Agnostic Architecture

 ## Overview

-This project demonstrates a fully transport-agnostic architecture where the same business logic runs seamlessly via WASM (in-browser) or WebSocket (server-side) with identical APIs on both Rust and TypeScript sides.
+This project demonstrates a fully transport-agnostic architecture where language analysis logic runs seamlessly via WASM (in-browser) or WebSocket (server-side) with identical APIs on both Rust and TypeScript sides.

 ## Quick Start